JATIN-002/iMaze-Practice-Arena/README.md

 ### Clone this repository

 * Firstly, install git in your computer.
-You may follow this tutorial - https://phoenixnap.com/kb/how-to-install-git-windows
+You may follow these tutorials - [Windows](https://phoenixnap.com/kb/how-to-install-git-windows) | [Linux](https://www.atlassian.com/git/tutorials/install-git#linux)

 * Then open command prompt (*in windows*) or terminal (*in linux*) and clone this repository